Wade008/T3A2-A---Full-Stack-App-Part-A-/README.md

 - An admin dashboard through which a retail worker/store owner:
     - Is able to configure the categories of store credit and the dollar value of the store credit.
     - Can see metrics for outstanding credit, number of customers with credit, outstanding amount of credit in dollar value.
-    - Can view, add, delete and update customer details.
+    - Can view, add, delete and update customer details, including their current store credit and credit categories.
     - Can add or remove customer credit.
     - Can update their own information

 ### Target audience

 The application is targeted towards retail store owners, interested in tracking customer credit.
-The application can be used in retail environment.
+The application can be used in any retail environment.
+It can also be used in a hospitality environment where customer credit is used for purchases.
+For example, caf&#233;s.

 ### Tech stack